OSmith132/FeedTrac/Docs/Work Journal.md

     * Added counter functionality to count newly created feedback items in inbox for display over inbox icon.
     * Updated many db tables to support said functionality.
     * Began Inbox functionality, had issues with some date fields, to be resolved.
     * Also added appropriate fields to relevant tables related to Inbox.
+    * TODO - Change counter to only update if user is still subbed...(forgot)

 </details>